 Rigid eating and exercise plans will become harder to stick to over time.
-This is because these plans are not flexible.
+This is because these plans are not realistic.
 Our busy lives need a flexible plan.
-Most people will find them nearly impossible to follow.
-Many motivated people start a plan with so much intensity that they burn-out.
+Many people start a plan with so much intensity that they burn-out.
 Then they will sooner or later rebound to their old lifestyle patterns.

 Steady weight gain